Waterdrop WD-PF-01A Plus Replacement Filter (3-Pack) Review 2026

 Value Analysis

 The economics of the Waterdrop Plus are its strongest selling point.
-At $33.99 for three filters totaling 600 gallons of capacity, the cost-per-gallon comes to approximately $0.06 — the lowest of any pitcher filter we have reviewed.
-By comparison: Brita Standard is $0.12-0.15/gallon, Brita Elite is $0.12/gallon, PUR is $0.15/gallon, and ZeroWater is $0.65-0.90/gallon.
-Over one year of drinking water for a two-person household (roughly 365 gallons), the Waterdrop Plus costs about $22 in filters, versus $44-55 for Brita Standard or $44 for Brita Elite.
+At its current 3-pack price for 600 gallons of total capacity, the cost-per-gallon is the lowest of any pitcher filter we have reviewed — roughly half what you would pay per gallon with Brita Standard or Brita Elite, and a fraction of ZeroWater's per-gallon cost.
+Over one year of drinking water for a two-person household (roughly 365 gallons), the Waterdrop Plus costs significantly less in filters than any competing brand we tested.

-The barrier to entry is needing a Waterdrop pitcher ($25-35), which is an additional upfront cost if you are switching from another brand.
+The barrier to entry is needing a Waterdrop pitcher (a modest upfront investment), which is an additional cost if you are switching from another brand.
 However, the filter savings recoup that investment within the first 6-12 months.
 For PFAS-concerned households specifically, the Waterdrop Plus offers PFAS reduction at a fraction of the cost of ZeroWater or a countertop RO system.
 The main weakness is the lack of NSF 53 certification — if independently verified contaminant reduction is important to you, the Brita Elite offers more rigorous third-party testing at a modestly higher per-gallon cost.

 Frequently Asked Questions